normancarcamo/pxt/README.md

-Build an API with a single endpoint that accepts a file upload in the CSV format and the provider name that sent the file, looks up a configuration defining the column layout and parses the CSV into either a file or - as a stretch goal - into an in-memory database (see links).
+Build an API with a single endpoint that accepts a file upload in the CSV format and the provider name that sent the file, looks up a configuration defining the column layout and parses the CSV into either a file or - as a stretch goal - into an in-memory database.

 - [Stack](#stack)